 Understanding the three child outcomes and learning how to accurately measure a child's early childhood outcome performance is a key focus of Network training.
 Support and training is also available to expand teaching practices that facilitate young children's development and learning in the early childhood outcomes areas, particularly in social-emotional development, early literacy, embedded instruction and in developing and implementing functional Individualized Educational Programs (IEPs).
 For more information visit Early Childhood Outcomes Resources.

-The NC SEFEL project is designed to help improve child outcomes for preschool children with disabilities and to increase opportunities for instruction in the least restrictive environment (LRE).
-Developed by the Center on the Social and Emotional Foundations for Early Learning, this tiered framework of evidence-based practices promotes healthy social-emotional development for ALL children birth through 5 years of age.
+This project is designed to help improve child outcomes for preschool children with disabilities and to increase opportunities for instruction in the least restrictive environment (LRE).
+Based on the preschool pyramid model, developed by the Center on the Social and Emotional Foundations for Early Learning, this tiered framework of evidence-based practices promotes healthy social-emotional development for ALL children birth through 5 years of age.

-The SEFEL pyramid framework promotes strategies to help teaching staff build positive relationships with and among children by creating supportive learning environments, teaching children to understand and express their emotions, and use problem solving skills.
-The SEFEL pyramid model aligns with school-age Positive Behavior Intervention and Supports (PBIS).
+The Preschool Pyramid Model (PPM) promotes strategies to help teaching staff build positive relationships with and among children by creating supportive learning environments, teaching children to understand and express their emotions, and use problem solving skills.
+The PPM aligns with school-age Positive Behavior Intervention and Supports (PBIS).

-The Network offers training on the SEFEL pyramid model, including training for SEFEL Coaches.
-For more information visit SEFEL Resources.
+The Network offers training on the pyramid model, including training for coaches.
+For more information visit NCPPM Resources.

 The North Carolina Foundations for Early Learning and Development, a common set of Goals and Developmental Indicators for children beginning at birth, is a shared vision for what children should learn before they enter kindergarten.
 Research shows that children who experience high-quality care and education, and who enter school well prepared, are more successful in school and later in their lives.
 Parents, educators, administrators, and policy makers working together can provide experiences that help children be well prepared for success in school and life.